hilbix/ansible/roles/README.md

 >
 > See also [CONFUSED.md](CONFUSED.md) which I (should) softlink to roles as README which are not ready to be used.

 # roles

-These are my Ansible roles for all the standard things.
+These are my Ansible roles for standard things.

 > This still is very basic and not stable yet!
 >